 The Company accounts for its common stock subject to possible redemption in accordance with the guidance in ASC 480.
 Common stock subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Conditionally redeemable common stock (including shares of common stock that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.
 The Company's Public Shares feature certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-Accordingly, at March 31, 2022 and December 31, 2021, 5,750,000 shares of common stock subject to possible redemption were presented at their redemption value as temporary equity, outside of the stockholders' equity section of the Company's control so the Company's control and subject to accurrence of uncertain future events.
+Accordingly, as of June 30, 2022 and December 31, 2021, 5,061,592 and 5,750,000 shares of common stock subject to possible redemption, respectively, were presented at their redemption value as temporary equity, outside of the stockholders' equity section of the Company's control balance sheets.

 Under ASC 480, the Company has elected to recognize changes in the redemption value immediately as they occur and adjust the carrying value of the security to equal the redemption value at the end of the reporting period.
 This method would view the end of the reporting period as if it were also the redemption date of the security.
 Effective with the closing of the Initial Public Offering (including the sale of the Over-Allotment Units), the Company recognized the remeasurement from initial book value to redemption amount value.
-The change in the carrying value of the common stock subject to possible redemption, which resulted in charges against additional paid-in capital.
+Subsequent changes result from Additional Contributions deposited in the Trust Account.
+The changes in the carrying value of the common stock subject to possible redemption, results in charges against additional paid-in capital (to the extent available) and accumulated deficit.